bottlenoselabs/c2cs/README.md

 <sup>7</sup>: Object-like macros are only possible if the type can inferred 100% of the time during preprocessor; otherwise, not possible. **Not yet implemented**.

-<sup>8</sup>: Types must be explicit so they can be found.
-E.g., it is not possible to transpile an enum if it is never discovered through transitive property of function extern.
+<sup>8</sup>: Types must be explicitly transtive to a function extern so they can be found.
+The only exception is enums that are part of external linkage to which such enums are transpiled.
+This is a commonly found in some C libraries such as https://github.com/libsdl-org/SDL where functions take integers as part of their API but are actually expecting an enum.

 <sup>9</sup>: For support with `va_list` see https://github.com/lithiumtoast/c2cs/issues/15.